-- My parents talk about Israel, anti-semitism, Soviet Jewry and synagogue politics, but never about what they believe.
+- My parents talk about Israel, anti-semitism, Soviet Jewry, synagogue politics, but never about what they believe.

-and it needs examining, though I don't claim to understand it fully.
+The reticence you describe is fairly widespread among Jews, and it needs examining, though I don't claim to understand it fully.
 For some this silence masks theological doubts.
-For many it's a question of embarrassment.
-They're afraid their beliefs will be dismissed as childish or incredibly old-fashioned.
-Many are afraid that they can't find the right words to explain a half-formed feeling.
-I can't tell you how many times teen agers have asked me about some religious matter and added: 'I asked my parents who told me to ask you.'
+Particularly if they're active in the Jewish community they don't want their involvement or judgment questioned on the grounds that as non-believers they're not qualified to make decisions.
+For others it's a question of embarrassment in believing what some may dismiss as childish or simply not knowing what words to use to explain a half-formal feeling.
+I can't tell you how many times teen agers have asked me about these issues and added: 'My parents told me that you'd know.'
+There's also the cultural fact that